 - 1 large egg

 - 1.5 ounces low-carb chocolate cut into large chunks

 - 1/4 cup pecans halves or coarsely chopped

 Preheat oven to 350º Fahrenheit.
 Butter or spray an 8" round cast iron pan with cooking spray.

-Add the egg and butter.
+Add the egg, butter, and extracts.
 Pulse a few times until the mixture turns into a dough.

 Spread the batter into the prepared cast iron skillet.
 Bake in the preheated oven about 18-22 minutes or until the top is lightly browned and the top springs back when lightly touched.
 Allow to cool slightly before cutting into six pieces.